In honor of

 Are your photo aspirations that of a Flickr photog looking for your next thumbs up?
 Or do you want to be a museum quality street photog looking to get into a permanent collection?

 If you have so-called street ethics that prevent you from doing what I layout for you here, then your niche is with street portraits or getting embeded / friendly with your subjects.
 That way you can shoot relaxed and with full permission.

 Holy Water Bowl St Patrick’s Cathedral NYC (Candid)

 Selection from The Americans…60 years after Frank artist’s book

 by Daniel D. Teoli Jr.

-I am one of the best candid photogs in the world.
+I’ve been shooting candid work for most of my life and am highly skilled at it.
 But, no matter how great a candid photog I am; if I want to take photos out of the holy water bowl in church, there is no way round it…I got to stick the goddamn camera in the bowl.
 And that involves being an asshole.

 Only other option is to set up a studio / posed bullshit shot.
 My personal ethics for a candid shot such as this only come into play when the guard asks me to stop or leave.
 Other than that, I can’t afford to worry about this or that or Eric Kim’s long list of dislikes…I am too concentrated on getting the shot.

 Now, as Weegee told us, most people are reasonable.
 Most street photogs usually do not set out to be an asshole.
 But when you concentrate only on ‘getting the shot’ it is a natural offshoot of the process.
 And this need to be an asshole only comes about if you insist on in-your-face, candid photography like I do.
 On the positive side, the better you are at candid work, the less assholeish you need to be.

 If you’re OK with doing the garden variety street photography you see on photo forums, the asshole issue should not be a problem for anyone.
 Just shoot from the hip far away or get a long telephoto lens, stand across the street and blast away.